 The panel Image Color Conversion provides settings to convert individual images such as TIFF, JPEG, PSD and PSB files or images within a PDF file.
 There are three conversion settings for CMYK, RGB, Gray and Lab:

 - No Conversion: Images are not converted

 - Convert to Document Color Space: First converts the image data to the ICC device profile selected as the Document Color Space in the Document/Target tab.
 In the second step, the conversion settings made in the Document/Target tab are applied to the image data.
-This often leads to a second conversion of the image data into the target profile set under Target Color Space according to the settings.
+This often leads to a second conversion of the image data – according to the settings – into the target profile set under Target Color Space.

 - To Target Color Space: Converts the image data from the source color space to the profile selected under Target Color Space without first converting it to the Document Color Space.

-Files composed of grayscale images can also be converted with the Use CMYK Conversion option.
-The gray components will be converted with the same settings used for CMYK.
+Use CMYK Conversion: Files composed of grayscale images can also be converted using the setting Use CMYK Conversion.
+The gray components are converted with the same settings used for CMYK.
 If a DeviceLink conversion by SmartLink is selected under CMYK, the gray images remain gray even after the conversion and are not built up in four colors.